wayneclancy/gerrit-docker-poc/README.md

 The wrapper script has the following option</br>

 start: 		Start the Gerrit container service</br>
-stop:  		Stop the Gerrit container servers</br>
+stop:  		Snapshot image and Stop the Gerrit container servers</br>
 restart: 	Stop/start Gerris container server</br>
 reload: 	See restart </br>
 rebuild: 	Builds all docker images from source in wclancy/</br>